nokia-eda/terraform-provider-netbox-v1alpha1/docs/resources/instance.md

 Required:

+- `url` (String) The URL of the Netbox instance.

+Optional:

 - `api_token` (String) Reference to a Kubernetes secret containing netbox credentials.
 The secret must define the key `apiToken`.
+- `check_interval` (String) Interval between NetBox instance status checks.
+- `disable_webhook` (Boolean) If true, the instance will not reconcile the related allocations based on received NetBox webhooks.
 - `signature_key` (String) Reference to a Kubernetes secret containing NetBox webhook signature secret.
+Required if webhook is enabled.
 Secret must define the key `signatureKey`.
-- `url` (String) The URL of the Netbox instance.

-Optional:

-- `check_interval` (String) Interval between NetBox instance status checks.
 - `sync` (Attributes) Define Sync parameters for syncing Devices and Cables to the NetBox instance. (see [below for nested schema](#nestedatt--spec--sync))
 - `timeout` (String) Timeout for API requests to the NetBox instance.